3 Great Inventory Management Reports for Small Business Owners

 Companies in a product-oriented business usually struggle to manage inventory at optimum levels.
 There's a constant tug-of-war going on between the need to have sufficient product to fulfill demand, and the desire to avoid the very costly pitfalls associated with overstocking.

-This issue is often tougher for small business owners, trying to manage inventory without senior management expertise and sophisticated tools at their disposal.
-Additionally, without professional purchasing personnel, a business owner is more prone to the pitfalls of "deals" - buy more when the price is good, without relating that to the question of how long the "more" will sit on the shelf, or how much slow-moving or dead stock actually costs.
+This issue is often tougher for small business owners, trying to manage inventory without sophisticated tools at their disposal.
+Additionally, without professional purchasing personnel, business owners are susceptible to the dangers of enticing "deals" - purchasing more quantities when prices are favorable, without considering the duration these excess goods will remain unsold on the shelves, or the actual costs incurred by slow-moving or obsolete inventory.

 To help with this issue, here are 3 really useful inventory management reports that can help the small business owner in making better decisions about inventory levels, what to purchase, and more particularly what to get rid of.